emberjs/data/packages/ember/README.md

 But it also means that we have to render in order to know what to fetch, in order to know what to render, in order to know what to fetch and so on until the cycle eventually completes.

-Thus, while providing superied DX, component based data-fetching patterns sacrifice the user's experience for the developer's by encouraging a difficult-to-impossible to optimize loading architecture.
+Thus, while on the surface providing superior DX, component based data-fetching patterns sacrifice the  user's experience for the developer's by encouraging a difficult-to-impossible to optimize loading architecture.

+It can also be tricky to pull off elegantly.
+Async/Await?
+Proxies?
+Resources?
+Generators?
+Each has its own pitfalls when it comes to asynchronous data patterns in components and crafting an experience that works well for both JavaScript and Templates is tough.
+And what about work lifetimes?

 This library helps you to craft great experiences without sacrificing DX.
 We still believe you should load data based on user interactions and route navigations, not from components,